-Emily J. Butterfield, D.M.A, professor of flute and head of the Winds and Percussion division in the School of Music at UCO, also performs in the Enid Symphony Orchestra, Zephyr Woodwind Quintet and the Edmond Chamber Orchestra.
+Emily J. Butterfield, D.M.A, is a professor of flute and head of the winds and percussion division in the School of Music at UCO.
+She also performs in the Enid Symphony Orchestra, Heavy Metal Chamber Ensemble and the Zephyr Woodwind Quintet.

-Prior to joining the UCO School of Music, Butterfield served on the faculties of Muskingum College, Mt.
+Prior to her appointment at UCO, Butterfield served on the faculties of Muskingum College, Mt.
 Vernon Nazarene University, Morehead State University and the University of Wisconsin-River Falls.
-She was a coach, performer and administrator for Chamber Music Connection, Inc. and a founding member of Favorable Winds, a professional woodwind quintet based in Columbus, Ohio.
-As an orchestral musician, Butterfield has performed in the Southeast Ohio Symphony, Ashland Symphony, Columbus Bach Ensemble, Newark-Granville Symphony and the New Sousa Band.
-She has also taught K-12 band, strings, classroom music and vocal music at school districts in Lansing, MI, Jenison, MI, San Diego, CA, and Minneapolis-St. Paul, MN.
+She was also a coach, performer and administrator for Chamber Music Connection, Inc. and a founding member of Favorable Winds, a professional woodwind quintet based in Columbus, Ohio.
+As an orchestral musician, Butterfield has performed in the Fargo-Moorhead Symphony Orchestra, Southeast Ohio Symphony, Ashland Symphony, Columbus Bach Ensemble, Newark-Granville Symphony, Lansing (MI) Symphony, and the New Sousa Band.
+She has also taught K-12 band, strings, classroom music and vocal music at school districts in Michigan, California and Minnesota.

 Butterfield has appeared as a guest artist for various universities and flute festivals and has also performed at several national music conventions including those hosted by the National Flute Association, International Double Reed Society, College Music Society and the International Horn Society.
-She has served as an adjudicator for the National Flute Association (NFA), Oklahoma Flute Society, Central Ohio Flute Association, Upper Midwest Flute Association, MTNA, Madison Flute Festival and the San Diego City Schools.
-Butterfield has served on the board of the Oklahoma Flute Society in various capacities, including most recently as the Chair of Flute Fair Competitions.
+She has served as an adjudicator for the National Flute Association (NFA), Oklahoma Flute Society, Central Ohio Flute Association, Upper Midwest Flute Association, MTNA and the Madison, Wisconsin Flute Festival.
+Butterfield has served on the board of the Oklahoma Flute Society in various capacities, including most recently as the Flute Fair Competition Chairperson.
 She was a member of the 2013 NFA Young Artist Competition Repertoire Committee and is past president of UCO’s Pi Kappa Lambda chapter.